k2sebeom/flamecalc/README.md

 ### Usage

-Suppose you want to find a curve that connects two points on a 2-dimensional space.
+Suppose you want to find a shortest curve that connects two points on a 2-dimensional space.

 Then, we can provide a functional such that